 I responded to a post in a friend’s LiveJournal, in which she talked about a friend of hers who has just been diagnosed with chronic fatigue syndrome.
 Her friend was very upset that my friend didn’t believe there is a cure for fibromyalgia or CFS (at least, there isn’t one right now).
 This is part of my response.

 I think that the fact that there’s finally acknowledgment from the CDC and the like that CFS is real, and research proving that FMS is real and showing a genetic link, is very promising.
-That greatly increasing the probability of research being done that might find a cure, or at least decent treatments.
+That greatly increases the probability of research being done that might find a cure or at least decent treatments.

 But no, I don’t really look for a “cure” for either disease.
 I think the best we’re going to see for some time is better treatments for the symptoms.
 I’m fairly certain that both diseases will be found to be genetic weaknesses triggered by environmental conditions that damage the nervous and/or immune systems.
 Gene therapy may be able to repair some of that damage.
 Maybe.
 Germline therapy might offer our descendants the possibility of not passing the genetic weaknesses on to their children.